eindiran/bash-scripts/README.md

-# /usr/local/sbin/SCRIPTS
+# sbin-scripts
-Collection of system tools, useful bash scripts and other stuff located (on my various machines) in /usr/local/sbin/.
-Seeing this description really makes you say "Ahh, what a refreshingly creative name!", doesn't it?
+Collection of system tools and bash scripts for various tasks which I keep stashed in /usr/local/sbin/ across my various machines.
+This repo allows me to quickly install the scripts onto a new machine so that I can preserve my workflow, which has come to rely on a lot of these tools.

 ## Directory Structure
 My /usr/local/sbin directory is entirely flat, but to organize the scripts